agt25/NodEd/README.md

 # NodEd

-My project is on Github and can be accessed by clicking:
+My project is on Github and can be accessed by clicking: https://github.com/agt25/NodEd

-Once there,
+Once there, click on the green button labeled 'code' and scroll down to 'Download zip'.

+The packaged version is not uploaded to Github.
+For the 'dist' folder, as well as to access the entire zip folder of my project, redirect to: https://drive.google.com/drive/folders/1H_jby8IwdX6lvzDSKEQwgAjksc3Lu8NB?usp=sharing

 Presentation: https://youtu.be/uDTibRx1sQM